Mazen1004/SeatSeeker/README.md

 <img width="274" height="426" alt="seat-seeker-logo" src="https://github.com/user-attachments/assets/626f2549-71e6-4c80-884c-b6cec5bf91e3" />

-This is a project for 4HC3 (Frontend course) at McMaster University.
+This is my project for 4HC3 (Frontend course) at McMaster University I choose to create a frontend app for to allow students at McMaster to find study spots, full details below:

 _No more walking in circles... find your seat now._